-2.1 The Local Plan in Bolton consists of four elements

-- Bolton's Core Strategy (2011)

-- Bolton's Allocations Plan (2014)

-- The Greater Manchester Waste Plan (2012)

-- The Greater Manchester Minerals Plan (2013)

-2.2 Bolton's Core Strategy is the key document in the Local Plan.
+- 2.1 The Local Plan in Bolton consists of four elements - Bolton's Core Strategy (2011) - Bolton's Allocations Plan (2014). - The Greater Manchester Waste Plan (2012) - The Greater Manchester Minerals Plan (2013) - 2.2 Bolton's Core Strategy is the key document in the Local Plan.
 It describes what we want Bolton to look like in the future up to 2026 and the strategic planning policies to make this happen.
 The Allocations Plan allocates land for various uses and sets criteria for the determination of planning applications.
-The Greater Manchester Waste and Minerals Plans are in force in Bolton and contain the planning policies for waste and minerals respectively.

-2.3 The Local Plan is supported by a number of other planning documents.
-These include this Statement of Community Involvement (SCI), the Local Development Scheme (LDS), Supplementary Planning Documents (SPDs) and Neighbourhood Plans.
+The Greater Manchester Waste and Minerals Plans are in force in Bolton and contain the planning policies for waste and minerals respectively. - 2.3 The Local Plan is supported by a number of other planning documents.
+These include this Statement of Community Involvement (SCI), the Local Development Scheme (LDS), Supplementary Planning Documents (SPDs) and Neighbourhood Plans (the first of these, for Blackrod, was approved at referendum in May 2021 and "made" by Bolton Council in June 2021.
 Collectively, these will provide and deliver the spatial planning strategy for Bolton.
 The different plans that comprise the Local Plan are subject to a formal